TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

     to include any fixed text, which will be placed on every page of your rendered documentation.

-    Previously it was also used to define a list of utilized directives/roles.
+    Previously, it was also used to define a list of utilized directives/roles.

     You can either remove that file, or add your fixed text to it.
 If you remove the file, remember to also remove all references pointing to that file, like: